Subspace Phase Retrieval

+The SPR algorithm has a computational advantage in theory.
+Specifically, it can achieve an accurate support recovery using only one iteration (Theorem~\ref{thm:3}).
+In comparison, the CoSaMP and SP algorithm in the compressed sensing literature, from which our algorithm was inspired, need $\Omega(k)$ iterations to converge in theory.
+Phase retrieval approaches such as CoPRAM, HTP and SAM also require a number of iterations that is proportional to $k$, or $\log k$.

-We have shown from theoretical analysis that with high probability, $m \geq \mathcal O(k \log^3 n)$ guarantees exact recovery via just one iteration of SPR.
-In many practical applications, however, $m$ may not be large enough to meet this condition.
-As a result, the recovery performance may not be so satisfactory in one iteration.
+In practice, however, $m$ may not be large enough to satisfy the theoretical requirement of sampling complexity.
+As a result, the recovery performance of SPR may not be so satisfactory in one iteration.
 Thus, it is often desired for the SPR algorithm to iterate more times.